acrotron/aye-blog/content/blog/2025-11-16-ayechat-rag-deep-dive.md

     return collection
 ```

-## Part 2: The Architecture of Intelligence
+## Part 2: The Indexing Architecture

 With the tools selected, we designed the indexing and search process.
 The `IndexManager` class in [aye/model/index_manager.py](https://github.com/acrotron/aye-chat/blob/main/src/aye/model/index_manager.py) is the heart of this system.